Shellfish Research and Information

 Katie Houle, Senior Biologist

-Katie Houle holds a M.S. in Biology from Humboldt State University and a B.S. in Environmental Science from McGill University.
+Katie Houle holds a M.S. in Biology from Cal Poly Humboldt, a B.S. in Environmental Science from McGill University and certificates in GIS and Remote Sensing from Eastern Washington University.
 She studies the nearshore environment focusing on the interaction of shellfish aquaculture with the surrounding ecosystem.
-She specializes in invertebrate biology, intertidal ecology, water quality and remote sensing.
-She conducts field and lab research, data analysis and project management for a variety of ongoing studies with PSI.
+She specializes in invertebrate biology, intertidal ecology and remote sensing.
 She is currently leading PSI's efforts with the Regional Eelgrass/Oyster Consortium, working with collaborating scientists to assess native eelgrass community response to shellfish culture practices in WA, OR and CA. She is a member of the Pacific Northwest Crab Research Group and co-leads annual light trap monitoring for larval Dungeness crab in South Puget Sound with collaborating biologists.
-Katie holds certificates in GIS and Remote Sensing from Eastern Washington University and a current Remote Pilot License to operate drones.
-She collects high resolution drone imagery of shellfish farms and surrounding habitat to assist with sustainable production and management needs.
+Katie is a licensed drone pilot.
+She collects high resolution imagery of shellfish farms and surrounding habitat to assist with sustainable production and management needs.

-Prior to joining PSI, Katie studied marine invertebrate communities in coastal estuaries and rocky intertidal ecosystems in Northern California with Humboldt State University, CA Sea Grant, UC Davis Bodega Marine Lab and Acadia National Park.
-She also enjoyed teaching K-8 students at South Slough National Estuarine Research Reserve in coastal Oregon and The Ecology School in Saco, Maine.
+Prior to joining PSI, Katie studied marine invertebrate communities in coastal estuaries and rocky intertidal ecosystems in Northern California with Cal Poly Humboldt, CA Sea Grant, UC Davis Bodega Marine Lab and Acadia National Park.
+When not on the beach or on the water, she is out on the trails enjoying the beautiful PNW with her husband and dog cleo.

 line